Nonabelian multiplicative integration and curvature obstructions for surface holonomy: Curvature obstruction and the Wess-Zumino phase

-where the limit is taken over a subdivision of $\Delta^2$ into small triangles $T_j$.
-The convergence and uniformity of these products, together with quantitative control of the error term, are established in Proposition 8.2.1 and Theorem 8.3.1 of \cite{yek}.
+\begin{proof} This is a reformulation of Lemma 8.4.1 of \cite{yek} expressed in the notation of surface holonomy.
+The result follows from the convergence properties of the multiplicative Riemann products defining $\mathrm{MI}(\alpha,\beta)$ together with the Baker-Campbell-Hausdorff estimates established in Proposition 8.2.1 and Theorem 8.3.1 of \cite{yek}. \end{proof}